emschu/oerc/README.md

 ## Manual Installation

-1. To get this application use one of the following commands
+1. To obtain this application use the following command

-### Golang 1.20+
 ```shell
 go install github.com/emschu/oerc@latest
 ```